prajwalgt/prajwalgt.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 Hello!
-I am Prajwal, a research assistant at the Aritificial Intellgence and Robotics Lab [(AIRL)](https://pranathimaiya.in/airl/), Indian Institute of Science (IISc), where I work on computer vision and roboticsz.
+I am Prajwal, a research assistant at the Aritificial Intellgence and Robotics Lab [(AIRL)](https://pranathimaiya.in/airl/), Indian Institute of Science (IISc), where I work on computer vision and robotics.
 I am advised by Prof. [Suresh Sundaram](https://scholar.google.com/citations?user=5iAMbhMAAAAJ&hl=en&oi=ao).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.